jamzi/devhealth/content/blog/slack-status-scheduler/index.md

 To integrate your app with Slack, you need to create a new app on https://api.slack.com/.
 To be able to change the user's status and Do Not Disturb setting, you need to add `users.profile:write` and `dnd:write` scopes.

-In the AgendaJS code, I'm using the Slack Web API for NodeJS, which provides a nice wrapper for calling the Slack server.
+I'm using the Slack Web API for NodeJS, which provides a nice wrapper for calling the Slack server.

-// TODO: explain that instead of using two cron jobs (one to set the status and one to clear it), you can use the expiration field when setting a user status on Slack.
-This applies to set DnD as well.
+The initial idea was to set two cron jobs for every schedule, one for setting the schedule and one for clearing it.
+This is not necessary, as the Slack API support adding expiration date.
+When you submit a new schedule, I'll calculate the duration of the schedule and clear it automatically at the end of the period.

 ![Slack API code](./slack-code.png)

 #### Hosting

-The frontend is hosted on Zeit Now and the Scheduler is deployed as a managed NodeJS app on Google App Engine.
+The frontend is hosted on Zeit Now and the Scheduler backend is deployed as a managed NodeJS app on Google App Engine.

-In my previous projects, I've used serverless architecture for backend, but it wouldn't work so well in this case, as cron jobs are running at every possible hour and the server needs to run continuously.
-This still falls under the free tier on Google Cloud platform for now.
-If you are new to this platform, you can leverage the free [\$300 dollar offer for new customers](https://cloud.google.com/free/).
+In my previous projects, I've used serverless architecture for backend, but it wouldn't work so well in this case, as the server for cron jobs needs to run continuously.
+The usage of the Scheduler backend still falls under the free tier on Google Cloud platform for now.
+If you are new to the Google Cloud Platform, you can leverage the free [\$300 dollar offer for new customers](https://cloud.google.com/free/).

-I also used MongoDB Atlas free hosting to store the cron jobs.
+For the database, I used MongoDB and deployed it to their free MongoDB Atlas hosting.

 ### Overview

-TODO: Open source it (if there will be a lot of traffic, we can make a premium version (hosted))
+If you want to see the code or contribute to the project, feel free to check out the code at // TODO: github link.